mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 ### State access

 - The `gridSelectionStateSelector` selector was renamed to `gridRowSelectionStateSelector`.
-- The `gridColumnsSelector` selector was renamed to `gridColumnsStateSelector`.
+- The `gridColumnsSelector` selector was removed.
+Use more specific grid columns selectors instead.
 - The `allGridColumnsFieldsSelector` selector was removed.
 Use `gridColumnFieldsSelector` instead.
 - The `allGridColumnsSelector` selector was removed.
 Use `gridColumnDefinitionsSelector` instead.
 - The `visibleGridColumnsSelector` selector was removed.
 Use `gridVisibleColumnDefinitionsSelector` instead.